rolling-sagas/rs-doc/components/README.md

 - Censorship: *When generated contents are censored, we need a way to properly inform the creator or player about the issue (right now it just shows and error and requests the player to regenerate)*

+### Stories

+- Tag: *When we continue to expand to D&D kind of stuff, we may need TAGS so things are easier for players to search*